Guidelines for Dissertation Format and Submission

 Dissertations will be deposited into the College’s open access repository, and the entire dissertation (including text, images, and appendices) must be freely and openly available to the public, subject to a requested delay of access (“embargo”) of up to two years.

 Dissertations should be written in the normative style of their discipline, and additional protocols for citation and style may be established by the director of the dissertation.
-The dissertation must include an abstract and a vita page.
-The dissertation must follow the GSAS formatting requirements, available through the GSAS Student Resource Moodle site.
+Dissertations must include an abstract of no more than 350 words and be accompanied by a vita.
+Dissertations must follow the GSAS dissertation formatting requirements, available through the GSAS Student Resource Moodle site.
+Please use the following naming convention for the PDF file of your dissertation: MonthYear_LastName,FirstName_Department.

-- Email the final version to LITS at email@example.com for inclusion in the College's open access repository.
-Include in your email whether you are requesting that the dissertation be made openly accessible immediately or with a one-year or a two-year embargo.
+In this form, students will be asked to provide downloadable OneDrive sharing links for the final dissertation and vita, and to indicate whether you are requesting that the dissertation be made openly accessible immediately or with a one-year or two-year embargo.
 If you choose to embargo your dissertation, indicate whether you will allow individual non-Bryn Mawr researchers to gain access to your dissertation upon request to LITS.

 - Create an online account with ProQuest and upload your complete and final dissertation.
 You may choose to embargo your dissertation from publication to the ProQuest dissertations database for up to two years.